madhavmehndiratta/blog/_posts/2020-05-15-how-to-hack-hack-the-box.md

 <p align="justify">
 But the fun part is that you cannot just go to the site and start using it.
 You have to take the Invite Challenge first and hack your way in to get the invitation code and create an account on the website.
 This sounds intimidating right ?
 Don’t worry, this article will help you to achieve this goal.
 However, I highly recommend that you first try yourself to hack in(on your own), and only use this article as a guide in case you need help. </p>

-First, visit the official <a href="https://www.hackthebox.eu/">Hack the Box</a> website.
+First, visit the official <a href="https://www.hackthebox.eu/" rel=”nofollow”>Hack the Box</a> website.
 As you scroll down to read more information, you will see a join button.

-This will take you to the <a href="https://www.hackthebox.eu/invite"> invite challenge.</a>
+This will take you to the <a href="https://www.hackthebox.eu/invite" rel=”nofollow”> invite challenge.</a>

 <center><br>
 <img src="/assets/img/uploads/joinhackthebox/invitepage.png">